 Pennsylvania Right to Know Act Request

 Only requests for information about law-enforcement matters should be directed to the District Attorney’s Office under the Pennsylvania Right to Know Act (Act 3 of 2008).
 Requests for all other types of information under the Act are handled by the Open Records Officer for Montgomery County.
+Use this form.

 Public Records Request Procedure

-Use this form to request “public” records within the possession, custody or control of the District Attorney’s Office, as defined by Pennsylvania’s Right to Know Act.
+- Use this form to request “public” records within the possession, custody or control of the District Attorney’s Office, as defined by Pennsylvania’s Right to Know Act.
 Verbal or anonymous requests will not be accepted.
 Each request must identify or describe the records sought with sufficient specificity to ascertain which records are being requested and the name and address to which the DA's Office should respond.
 Photocopying fees are $.25 per page, and all other fees are set in accordance with the Fee Structure contained within the Pennsylvania Right to Know Act.

-Appeals from Right to Know Act request denials issued by the District Attorney’s Open Records Officer and appeals from request denials issued by Open Records Officers from any police department or law enforcement agency within Montgomery County, must be directed to the District Attorney’s Office.
-The Office of the District Attorney has adopted the following rules and procedures concerning Right to Know Act appeals:
+- Appeals from Right to Know Act request denials issued by the District Attorney’s Open Records Officer, and appeals from request denials issued by Open Records Officers from any police department or law enforcement agency within Montgomery County, must be directed to the District Attorney’s Office if the denial is based upon investigative records exception under Section 702.